 [field_year]

-Meets with Prime Minister Lloyd George and Foreign Secretary Balfour.
+Dr. Weizmann meets with Prime Minister Lloyd George and Foreign Secretary Balfour.

 [field_year]

-Invents a new method for producing acetone, a solution that was essential for the production of explosive materials.
+Dr. Weizmann invents a new method for producing acetone, a solution that was essential for the production of explosive materials.

-Moves to London and is appointed as an advisor to the British Admiralty and Ministry of Munitions for the supply of acetone.
+He moves to London and is appointed as an advisor to the British Admiralty and Ministry of Munitions for the supply of acetone.

 [field_year]